gpajot/local-tuya/local_tuya/device/README.md

 ## Buffering
 Can be activated to group multiple commands into a single one.

+> [!NOTE]
-> 💡 If 2 commands cancel each other nothing will be sent to the device.
+> If 2 commands cancel each other nothing will be sent to the device.